 |

-partner Art Kadey founded Kadey-Krogen Yachts, to build traditional-styled
+and his business partner Art Kadey founded Kadey-Krogen Yachts,

-With the hulls built and finished in Taiwan, these rapidly became
+the US market.
+With the hulls built and finished in Taiwan, these

-well-known in the USA, with a reputation for quality build and fit
+rapidly became well-known in the USA, with a reputation for quality

-out.
-Whilst these trawler yachts remain the company's main focus,
+build and fit out.
+Whilst these trawler yachts remain the company's

-in 1984 they also started production of the Krogen 38, a shallow
+main focus, in 1984 they also started production of the Krogen 38,

-draught 'gunkholer' for the American East Coast.
-The first boat
+a shallow draught 'gunkholer' for the American East Coast.
+The first

-was built for the designer himself, an avid sailor, although specialising
+boat was built for the designer himself, an avid sailor, although

-in the design of motor yachts!
-The twin centreboards allow good
+specialising in the design of motor yachts!
+The twin centreboards

-hull balance to be achieved on all points of sail, and although
+allow good hull balance to be achieved on all points of sail, and

-conceived and laid out internally as a coastal cruiser, the ability
+although conceived and laid out internally primarily as a coastal

 The hull of the Krogen 38 is GRP sandwich construction